blaine-wataru/blaine-wataru.github.io/essays/ui_interface.md

 ## Why Use UI Frameworks?

 Why should I use a UI Framework?
 What benefit does it give me over raw HTML and CSS?
 Am I going to be annoyed learning something new?
 Let's tackle all these questions right now!
+(NOTE: The developers at Semantic UI are not paying me, although that would be really nice.
+If you guys are reading this, send me free stuff!)

 # Pros
-**+ Semantic UI is actually really easy to learn.**
+**Semantic UI is actually really easy to learn.** Semantic UI uses intuitive natural language

-+
-+